 Setting aside a fixed amount of money every month specifically for savings or investment is the best way to create wealth.
-Systematic Investment Program (SIP) in Mutual Funds and Recurring Deposits are two most popular ways to invest a fixed amount every month.
+Systematic Investment Program (SIP) in Mutual Funds and Recurring Deposit are two most popular ways to invest a fixed amount every month.
 In a SIP, the investor has to set aside small amounts of money either monthly or quarterly rather than having to invest a lump amount.
 In a Recurring Deposit scheme, a person deposits a fixed amount every month for a predefined period of time.
 At the end of the tenure, he gets back the interest and investment amount.

 For people willing to invest a fixed amount every month rather than a single time investment of huge amount, opening a RD, PPF or starting a SIP are the most preferred options.